ut-amrl/ut_automata/README.md

    ```
    DISPLAY=:0 ./bin/gui
    ```
+6. Remote visualization and control
+      1. Clone this repository on your the computer you wish to use for visualization and control, e.g. your laptop. (the OS does not matter)
+      2. Open the `webviz.html` file in your browser
+      3. Enter the IP address of the computer running the simulator, and clock on `Connect`

 Note, on the Jeston computers, by default, if the desktop application (located at top left of Jeston Desktop) is clicked, it will launch the gui along with all other nodes mentioned above.